goruck/smart-zoneminder/README.md

 ![Alt text](./img/sz-image-pipeline.jpg?raw=true "smart-zoneminder image processing pipeline.")

 # Edge Setup and Configuration
 A Linux server and a [Google Coral Dev Board](https://coral.withgoogle.com/products/dev-board/) are the hardware used for local compute and storage in this project.
-Object and face recognition can be run on either the server or the Coral dev board.
-Please see the TPU-based Object and Face Detection's [README](./tpu-servers/README.md) for installation and configuration instructions associated with the Google Coral dev board components.
+Object and face/person recognition can be run on either the server or the Coral dev board.
+See [tpu-servers](./tpu-servers/README.md) for installation and configuration instructions associated with the Google Coral dev board software components.
 Some details regarding the server hardware used in this project can be found in the appendix.
 The rest of this section describes the Linux server components and how to install and configure them.

 ## ZoneMinder